Qiu-Xin-Yu/A-Mockway-Robot-Arm-Solution-with-Gripper/README.md

 # Intelligent-control-of-robotic-arms
-This project maintains my own SO-arm101 robotic arm solution and a modified mock way robotic arm solution in the laboratory
+This project maintains a modified Mockway robot arm solution with gripper solution